dibok/PasFLTK/README.md

 # PasFLTK
 Free Pascal bindings for FLTK / CFLTK GUI.
 But should also work in Embarcadero Delphi.

+FLTK is a lightweight, cross‑platform C++ GUI toolkit designed for speed, small binaries, and minimal dependencies.
+It provides modern GUI functionality without relying on Qt or GTK or Windows controls, making it ideal for portable, statically linked applications.

+<ins>**Key Advantages**</ins>
+- Lightweight architecture — FLTK is intentionally small, fast to compile, and produces compact executables.
+- Cross‑platform — Supports Linux/UNIX (X11 & Wayland), Windows, and macOS with consistent APIs.
+- No Qt or GTK or Windows controls required — FLTK provides its own widget set and rendering system, avoiding heavy external GUI frameworks.
+- Static linking support (or optionally shared linking) — Designed to be modular and small enough for fully static builds.
+- OpenGL support — Built‑in OpenGL and GLUT‑style API for 2D/3D graphics.
+- FLUID UI designer — Includes a visual interface builder for rapid GUI creation.
+- Simple, clean API — Focuses on straightforward event handling and minimal abstraction layers.
+- Permissive licensing — LGPL with exceptions allowing static linking in commercial apps.

+<ins>**Additional Features**</ins>
+- Consistent native‑style widgets across platforms.
+- Fast startup time — ideal for utilities and embedded tools.
+- Small dependency chain — avoids large frameworks and runtime engines.
+- Active open‑source development with clear documentation.

+<ins>**About Pango and Cairo in FLTK**</ins>

+Even though FLTK does not require GTK, it can optionally use Cairo and Pango when compiled with those features enabled:
+1. Cairo integration — FLTK can use Cairo as an alternative 2D drawing backend for high‑quality vector rendering.
+   - Enables anti‑aliased shapes, scalable graphics, and better text rendering.
+   - Some Linux distributions compile FLTK with Cairo enabled by default.
+2. Pango support — optional text layout engine for advanced international text shaping.
+   - Useful for complex scripts (Arabic, Indic, etc.).
+   - Not required for basic Latin text.

 [FLTK repository](https://github.com/fltk/fltk)

 [CFLTK repository](https://github.com/MoAlyousef/cfltk)